 - Equity financing: early or late-stage equity financing, starting at £50,000 and ending at £2 million for established businesses or start-ups with high growth potential.
 In return for financing, you may sell a portion of your business to investors or groups of investors.

-You will need to locate an NPIF manager in your area in order to apply for any of these benefits.
-This can be done on the website.
+You will need to locate an NPIF manager in your area to apply for any of these benefits.
+This can be done on their website.